mahmoodlab/HEST/docs/source/index.md

 `hest` is a python library for H&E/ST pairs manipulation.
 It was used to assemble the <em>HEST-1k</em> dataset.

-For the documentations of core WSI manipulations methods please visit the [hestcore documentation](https://hestcore.readthedocs.io/en/latest/)
+For the documentations of core WSI manipulations methods please visit the [hestcore documentation](https://hestcore.readthedocs.io/en/latest/) (work in progress)

 ```{eval-rst}
 .. card:: Installation